Bao Xishun

-Bao Xishun (also known as Xi Shun; born November 2, 1951) is a Chinese herdsman from Chifeng, Inner Mongolia, recognized by Guinness World Records as one of the world's tallest living men at 7 ft 9 in tall.
+Bao Xishun (sometimes rendered Bao Xi Shun; born 2 November 1951) is a Chinese herdsman from Chifeng, Inner Mongolia, recognized by Guinness World Records as one of the world's tallest living men at 7 ft 9 in tall.
 He was formerly certified as the tallest living man by the Guinness World Records.
 On September 17, 2009, Sultan Kösen overtook Bao Xishun as the tallest living man.